我们做什么

 We facilitate educational, theoretical, and applied engagement with Active Inference, promoting awareness of the field within the lay, academic, public-sector, and professional communities.

-We envision a future in which the term “Active Inference” is used as widely as “Machine Learning”, as a result of its demonstrated utility and impact in a variety of
+We envision a future in which the term “Active Inference” is used as widely as “Machine Learning”, as a result of its demonstrated utility and impact in a variety of Domains of Application.

 We are committed to fostering a culture of excellence, collaboration, and innovation.
-Our values and principles serve as the guiding principles that shape our and define our organization's character.
+Our values and principles serve as the guiding principles that shape our Strategy and define our organization's character.

 Active Inference Institute (AII) is on the path of open-endedness.

-Our considers learning and applying Active Inference for changes in the niche over multiple nested scales.
+Our Strategy considers learning and applying Active Inference for changes in the niche over multiple nested scales.
 Through time we increase the degree of hierarchical organizational complexity to overcome competing interactions and frustrated states.

 We engage in policy selection across multiple scales, reducing our uncertainty about realizing our expectations and preferences.
 We learn, finding epistemic value along the way, while pragmatically ensuring Institute persistence and development.